 What your household does practically speaking with planning for your property future needs to be bespoke to your household.
 Every household has different conditions, goals, ages, risk appetites, cashflow and equity levels.
 There is no 'one approach fits all' advice.

-We run workshops at GRA (including our complimentary introductory Property Information Evenings
+We run workshops at GRA (including our complimentary introductory Property Information Seminars

 ), where I present and discuss what I am doing to make money in this environment.
 But unlike others offering tactical (how to do it) advice, like 'this is how you trade', we try to extend to what strategy is right for you, based on context of your household's capabilities